-Students will complete a final written exam, the answers of which must be at least 1,500 words in length (though no maximum is strictly assigned, the instructor suggests students not exceed

-2,300 words) answering the following questions that come directly from the Colonnade Connections Course Objectives (see course objectives 1-3 above):
+Students will complete a written response to 1 of 3 prompt options.
+Written exams must be at least 1,000 words in length (though no maximum is strictly assigned, the instructor suggests students not exceed 1,500 words) answering ONE of the following questions that come directly from the Colonnade Connections Course Objectives (see course objectives 1-3 above):

-- 1. Given what you've taken from this class and its content, how do you think the development of self relates to others and society? - 2.
-Given what you've taken from this class and its content, what are some values that form civically engaged and informed members of society?
-How might these values be diverse? - 3.
-What are some solutions to real-world social and cultural problems related to this course and its content?
+- 1. Given what you've taken from this class and its content, how do you think the development of self relates to others and society?
+That is, how do interpersonal relationships affect both the ways in which individuals develop into the kinds of person that they do and how various individuals affect the ways in which society evolves in response to their group membership? - 2.
+Given what you've taken from this class and its content, what are some values (i.e., principles, priorities, virtues, ethical norms, etc.) that form civically engaged and informed members of society?
+That is to say, are there values that are more likely to inspire individuals to be civically engaged and "tuned in" to their surroundings and communities?
+How might these values be diverse?
+Should we want diverse values?
+Why or why not? - 3.
+What are some concrete solutions to real-world social and cultural problems related to this course and its content?
+First, outline the real-world problem, and be sure to use course material (especially written course material) to illustrate the problem.
+Second, thoroughly describe several concrete solutions.
 You may endorse solutions mentioned in class or come up with alternatives.
-Be sure to distinguish between solutions being implemented and solutions you suggest.
+Be sure to distinguish between solutions already implemented (e.g., in a foreign country, through current socio-political movements, as something that is happening on a smaller scale that could be amplified, or even things we used to do that we no longer do) and solutions you suggest that are (likely) brand new.
 Also, be sure to evaluate the (likely) effectiveness of those solutions.
+Make sure that your solutions are concrete